bpiwowar/papercite/README.md

 ## Description ##

-**To report bugs or request features, please go to https://github.com/bpiwowar/papercite**
+**To report bugs or request features, please go to https://github.com/bpiwowar/papercite**.
+**Documentation can be found on http://papercite.readthedocs.org/en/latest/**.

 papercite format bibtex entries as HTML so they can be inserted in WordPress pages and posts.
 The input data is a bibtex file (either